haf/expecto/DEVGUIDE.md

  - No final newline in files, please.
  - Open specify `open` directives for the used namespaces and modules.
  - Prefer to cluster `open` directives at the top of the file.

+## Invariants

+ - I will release this project if all tests go through.
+If you contribute functionality you need to make sure that all tests pass and that the intended functionality is properly tested, otherwise it may break at any time.
+ - Prefer to test all cases of your code, over testing only the happy path.

+## Logging/printing from within Expecto

+ - If you want the logging/printing to properly print before the process exists, you need to use the `logWithAck` function, because the returned async will yield when the data has been written to the configured output.

  [ec-vs]: https://marketplace.visualstudio.com/items?itemName=EditorConfigTeam.EditorConfig
  [ec-vsc]: https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig